fureyc/municipal-water-demand-forecasting/README.md

 All lagged and rolling variables are shifted so that no forecast uses future information.

-Unless otherwise noted, the final Ridge and XGBoost results reported below use Matrix B.
+Unless otherwise noted, the final ridge-regression and XGBoost results reported below use Matrix B.

 The final XGBoost specification was selected during rolling validation and was not altered after the holdout was opened.